 A point to remember is that while ammonia can kill mold on non-porous surfaces, it doesn’t necessarily prevent it from returning.
 It’s equally vital to control the mold growth’s underlying causes, like excess moisture, to stop it from returning even after a thorough cleaning.

-While ammonia can be a potent weapon against mold, it should be used very carefully considering its potential to emit toxic fumes.
 And while we have seen that it can kill mold on non-porous surfaces, it’s not as effective on porous materials, meaning its usage is somewhat limited.
-This leads to the next section where we compare ammonia with other cleaning products and evaluate their efficacy in mold removal.
+This leads to the next section, where we compare ammonia with other cleaning products and evaluate their efficacy in mold removal.

 How Does Ammonia Fare Against Other Cleaning Solutions?